Encountering a young bird on the ground, away from its nest, is a common occurrence for birders and nature lovers.

 Most people are not able to provide this much time and effort in raising young birds.

-When you capture a baby bird, it is afraid and not likely to want to eat.
+When you first pick up a bird, it is afraid and not likely to want to eat.
+It needs time to calm down and adjust to where it has been placed.

 Be Advised - It Is Illegal To Possess Wild Animals Yes, holding wild birds in captivity is illegal.